MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/assembly-how-to-assemble-items.md

 ---
-title: How to Assemble Items | Microsoft Docs
+title: How to Assemble Items
-description: If the **Replenishment System** field on the item card contains **Assembly**, then the default method of supplying the item is to assemble it from defined components and potentially by a defined resource.
+description: If the Replenishment System field on the item card contains Assembly the default method of supplying the item is to assemble it from defined components.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual